 GDP per capita, consumption per capita and price level indices

-This article presents the most recent analysis of purchasing power parities and related economic indicators (gross domestic product (GDP) per capita, level of actual individual consumption (AIC) per capita, countries' price level indices) in the European Union (EU) and some other countries for 2012, 2013, 2014 and 2015, but focusing primarily on the latest reference year.
-The countries included in the comparison are the 28 EU Member States, three EFTA Member States (Iceland, Norway, and Switzerland), five EU candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey) and one potential candidate (Bosnia and Herzegovina).
+This article presents the most recent analysis of purchasing power parities and related economic indicators (gross domestic product (GDP) per capita, level of actual individual consumption (AIC) per capita, countries' price level indices) in the European Union (EU) and the countries mentioned below for the years 2017, 2018 and 2019, focusing primarily on the latest reference year.
+The countries included in the comparison are the 27 EU Member States, United Kingdom, three EFTA countries (Iceland, Norway and Switzerland), five EU candidate countries (Albania, Montenegro, North Macedonia, Serbia and Turkey) and one potential candidate country (Bosnia and Herzegovina).

-In 2015, Ireland recorded the second highest level of GDP per capita in the EU-28, at 45 % above the EU average, with only Luxembourg at a higher level.
-Bulgaria was the Member State with the lowest per-capita GDP, at 54 % below the EU average.
+In 2019, Ireland recorded the second highest level of GDP per capita in the EU-27, at 93% above the EU average, with only Luxembourg at a higher level.
+Bulgaria was the Member State with the lowest GDP per capita, at 47% below the EU average.
 Levels of actual individual consumption were somewhat more homogeneous, but still showed significant differences across Europe.
-Luxembourg recorded the highest level of AIC per capita in the EU-28, at 37 % above the EU average.
-The highest price level among the EU Member States was observed in Denmark, at 37 % above EU-28 average.
+Luxembourg recorded the highest level of AIC per capita in the EU-27, at 35% above the EU average, as well as the highest price level, at 47% above the EU average.

 Relative volumes of GDP per capita